What are the success criteria?

 It’s early days in 2021 but friend of the Xceptor podcast Unleash Your Data, PJ Di Giammarino assures me that “2021 is a tipping point.“ Could there be good news in the offing?
 PJ says the quest for digital standards that simplify complex regulatory reporting is on the cards.

-I’ll leave you to listen to PJ as he talks us through it in the podcast but the tipping point he is referring to is for derivatives.
+The tipping point he is referring to is for derivatives.
 A Wikipedia of derivatives data that brings together a global community to codify market practice and define what good looks like.

 If, as PJ says, “every actor in the financial services space is a data producer” then, he quite rightly surmises that, “how you define their governance ought to have baked in ‘how good is their technology, how good is their treatment of data because if data is an asset, then you need to be able to tell people how well you treat your assets.
 And that needs to be transparent.”